633 W 5th Street #2890

 Some of the head injuries that can cause vision problems after an auto accident include:

 Concussion: Over 40% of car accident victims with traumatic brain injuries (TBI) complain about their inability to withstand bright lights after car accidents.
 The aftermath of the accident can cause irritability to certain types of light.

-For example, exposure to blue light after suffering from a concussion can further worsen the symptoms, making nausea and migraines worse.
+For example, exposure to blue light after a concussion can worsen the symptoms, worsening nausea and migraines.